cognitedata/using-cognite-python-sdk/README.md

 poetry install
 ```

-Now you're ready to run the code in jupyter notebooks.
+Now you're ready to run the code in jupyter notebooks. ( Note : Change the "Kernel" to use the virtual environment created by poetry.)

 ## Additional notes for developers: